-- Professionals working to preserve archaeological sites and related CHRs in countries where permanent American overseas reserach centers’ networks exits are encouraged to apply.
+- Professionals of any nationality working to preserve archaeological sites and related CHRs in countries where permanent American overseas research centers’ networks exist are encouraged to apply.
+For this cycle, CAORC is especially seeking eligible applicants with proposals focused on the preservation of Yemeni cultural heritage, preferably with key support and involvement from local Yemeni stakeholders.
 Individuals or teams may apply for funding.
 Biographies for all team members must be included in the proposal

-- Proposed projects should address urgent, emergent, or priority issues that need to be addressed quickly
+- Proposed projects should address critical, emergency heritage preservation issues that need to be addressed quickly

-- Projects must propose a time-bound intervention in one of the following countries: Algeria, Cyprus, Egypt, Greece, Iraq, Israel, Jordan, Libya, Morocco, The Palestinian Territories, Tunisia, Turkey, and Yemen
+- Projects may propose a time-bound intervention in any one of the following countries: Algeria, Cyprus, Egypt, Greece, Iraq, Israel, Jordan, Libya, Morocco, the Palestinian Territories, Tunisia, Turkey, and Yemen; for this application cycle, projects based in Yemen will receive the highest priority.

 Proposals will be selected by a Scientific Review Committee composed of experts in cultural heritage preservation.
 Proposals will be reviewed using the following criteria: